The Super Programmer

 2. Full control: If wheels are crucial part of the solution you are proposing for a problem, you may want to build the wheels yourself.
 Customizing your own design is much easier than customizing someone else’s work.

-An extraordinary chef, doesn’t only know how to make different food.
-But he knows all the raw ingredients, their taste and how they will match with each other.
-Again, he knows all the “First principles”.
-This what allows him to create completely new dishes, something a simple cook can’t do.
+Consider an extraordinary chef.
+He doesn't just know how to cook different dishes; he understands the raw ingredients, their flavors, and how they interact.
+He knows the "first principles" of cooking.
+This deep understanding enables him to create entirely new dishes—something a typical cook can’t do.

 Computer Revolution

-Believe it or not, the world has got severely more complicated than how it was 500 years ago.
-We are living in an era where specializing in really specific and narrow field of science may take a life time.
-There are 1000x more people in the world and it is almost impossible to think of smth that nobody has ever thought about it before.
-"Innovation" has become unaccessible to the people in some ways.
-There are several reasons:
+Believe it or not, the world has become far more complex than it was 500 years ago.
+We live in an era where specializing in a narrow, specific field of science can take a lifetime.
+With billions of people in the world, it’s nearly impossible to come up with an idea that no one has ever thought of before.
+In many ways, innovation has become less accessible.
+There are several reasons for this:

 > Hello World!